 What are STDs?

-Meeting Mr. Right
+Meet Mr. Right

-“He didn’t know to warn me.
-He didn’t know he was putting my health in danger.
-He didn’t know he had an STD”
+He didn’t warn me.
+He didn’t realize he was putting me in danger.
+He didn’t realize he had an STD.”

 Safe Sex Matters